sass/sass/doc-src/SASS_CHANGELOG.md

 * Add a `$weight` parameter to `invert()`.

+* The last argument in an argument list can now have a trailing comma.

 ### Backwards Incompatibilities -- Must Read!

 * The way [CSS variables][] are handled has changed to better correspond to the